awoldemichael/Rwanda/high-level-msgs.md

 ---

 ## High-level findings
-1. Geography matters.
+1. Geography matters to malnutrition outcomes.
-  * Patterns in malnutrition and fertility vary across administrative borders and livelihood zones.
+  * Patterns in malnutrition and fertility vary across administrative borders, livelihood zones, and elevation.
-  * Improvements in malnutrition between 2010 and 2014/2015 were not equal across the country.
+  * Improvements in malnutrition between 2010 and 2014/2015 were not equal across the country.[East v.
+West]
   * The northwest corner of Rwanda has significantly higher malnutrition, [lower contraception use] even after accounting for commanalities across space.
+  * Elevation was also found to be a substantial contributing factor to malnutrition outcomes.
   ![NW map]({{site.baseurl}}/img/nw-rwnada.png)
 2. Basic needs to prevent stunting are being met, but more work is needed.
   * Improved sanitation and water access increased markedly in the past five years.
   * What can explain the differences in malnutrition outcomes in the Northwest Volcanic zone compared to the Lake Kivu Coffee Zone?
 3. Fertility and Modern Contraceptive Use (geographic conclusion).
-  * Education is strongly associated with MCU
+  * Education and age are strongly associated with MCU
   * Religion matters -- Protestant households are much less likely to use MCU relative to similar Catholic Households.
   * Wealth does not appear to influence the MCU decision